openfisca/openfisca-doc/README.md

 The project is 100% free software, it is published on [GitHub](https://github.com/openfisca).
 It uses the GitHub infrastructure (issues, pull requests, etc.) to communicate internally or with external participants.
-The team discusses publically on those issues and pull requests and tries to be as transparent as possible.
+The team discusses publicly on those issues and pull requests as transparently as possible.

-The project is multi-actors: many people and organizations are involved in the project, reading the legislation and transforming it into source code, developing the Core or web tools, developing external products, etc.
+The project has many contributors: many people and organizations are involved in the project, reading the legislation and transforming it into source code, developing the Core or web tools, developing external products, etc.

 Among them:
 [Etalab](https://www.etalab.gouv.fr/),